 Their dress code for battle was another matter entirely.
 For battle, aside from the body paint which rendered their skin indestructible, Bekiskapan wore the most preposterous and over-sexualized clothing they could find or create.
 Scouts reported back to Bekiskapan commanders about the predilections of the culture about to be attacked, and battle garb was adjusted accordingly.

 These Bekiskapan tendencies to wear as little clothing as possible went on to influence cultures throughout Eden.
 In particular, the Quadlings of Oz and the upper classes of Reekian society continue to dress in clothing as revealing as possible—albeit for very different reasons.

 With the Quadlings, the goal is to have fewer things to take off when its time for lovemaking—and to not die from heat stroke in the hot, humid climes of Quadling Country.
 But with the Reekians, it’s more about testing outsiders.
 Though they don’t go to war nearly as often as the Bekiskapan, the Reekians rely on the same principle of distracting an opponent with titillation in order to see what they’re made of—and whether they’re worth dealing with at all.

 Art & Architecture

-Even 10,000 years after their disappearance, Bekiskapan sculpture remains a favorite of art students and afficianados the world over.
+Even centuries after their disappearance, Bekiskapan sculpture remains a favorite of art students and afficianados the world over.
 Examples can be found in the Edenian Athenæum, the Green House, and in museums across the world.